ecampana/borrow-my-style/README.md

 A suitable quantity to track inventory trends is rentability, which we define as the average number rentals per week (i.e. rental frequency = rental count/lifetime).

 It is insufficient to just be able to predict whether an item will be rented or not since a lender will not be aware that the reason their item is predicted to be rented is because the model is implicitly assuming it will be available for at least a certain amount of time.
 This situation is not ideal so taking the lifetime of the inventory into account in some way will go a long way in resolving this dilemma.

+## Rental Count and Rentability
+In this note, we focus on engineering new features that will advance us towards a predictive model for inventory trends.

+From the orders table we can determine the rental count of each item.
+This information can be used, for example, to learn how often an item is rented during its listing lifetime.

+In order to determine the lifetime of items we need to know when they were delisted.
+But most items continue to be rented so in those cases we chose the current date as the date that they were delisted.

 ## Classifying Rentability